Cheick Diabate (footballer, born 2002): Exeter City

 Diabate started his career at Stevenage before a move to Exeter City in 2018.
 He first appeared in a matchday squad during Exeter's 2–0 away EFL Trophy group-stage victory over Newport County in October 2019, and then later that season enjoyed a brief loan spell with Buckland Athletic.
 In a disrupted 2020–21 campaign, Diabate had loan spells at Bideford and Tiverton Town before making his Exeter debut in November 2020, featuring for the final twenty-eight minutes of their EFL Trophy tie with West Bromwich Albion U23s, which resulted in a 4–0 win for The Grecians.

 On 14 July 2021, Diabate joined Southern League Premier Division South side, Truro City and went onto make his debut during a 1–1 draw with Walton Casuals a month later.
 He then scored his first career goal in a 4–1 away victory over Poole Town in October before eventually returning to Exeter two months later following an injury crisis at the Devon-based side.
 He made his league debut for the club just a week later in a 2–1 defeat to Sutton United.
-He went on to feature heavily in the second half of Exeter’s season as they secured promotion to League One.
+He went on to feature heavily in the second half of Exeter's season as they secured promotion to League One.
 Diabate was rewarded with a new two-year contract in June 2022.

+On 30 August 2024, Diabate joined League Two club Bradford City on a season-long loan deal.
+He was recalled in January 2025.

+On 5 May 2025, Exeter announced the player would leave the club in June when his contract expired.

+St Johnstone

+On 7 July 2025, Diabate joined Scottish Championship side St Johnstone on a one-year deal.